-The Healing of the Canoe project evolved out of ongoing communication between the Suquamish Tribe and faculty and staff members at the University of Washington’s Alcohol and Drug Abuse Institute (ADAI).
+The Healing of the Canoe (HOC) Project originally was a collaborative research project between the Suquamish Tribe, the Port Gamble S’Klallam Tribe (PGST) and the University of Washington Alcohol and Drug Abuse Institute (ADAI).
+The project evolved out of ongoing communication between the Suquamish Tribe and faculty and staff members at ADAI.
 An interest was expressed by the administrator of the Suquamish Wellness Program to develop community driven, culturally relevant substance abuse and mental health interventions that could be implemented and evaluated as “best practices” in the community.